Opposition to coal in India

 - In November 2011 in Jharkhand, anti-coal organizer Sister Valsa John was hacked to death, allegedly by agents of local mining companies.

-Opponents have halted 45% of proposed plants -- that's 5 times the expected attrition rate
+Opponents have halted projects in 67% of locations with protest -- that's twice the expected attrition rate

-The success rate of 45% compares to approximately 9% of coal projects deferred or cancelled overall in India (48 out of 549 projects, as shown in Table 4 above).
-The result shows that when communities employ grassroots tactics to oppose coal plant proposals that threaten to encroach on their land, water, crops, or fisheries, their chances of seeing a coal plant deferred or cancelled increase fivefold over the average rate for the country as a whole.
+For India as a whole since the beginning of 2010, the Global Coal Plant Tracker has identified 130 units shelved and 525 cancelled out of 1981 projects tracked, or approximately 33.1% shelved or cancelled.
+The result shows that when communities employ grassroots tactics to oppose coal plant proposals that threaten to encroach on their land, water, crops, or fisheries, their chances of seeing a coal plant shelved or cancelled increase compared to the country as a whole.

 Table 1: Plants that have been the object of community opposition